 Abstracts should be no longer than 3000 characters, (approximately) 500 words, and fit on 1 page.

 Use Arial typeface, a black font color, and a font size of 11 points or larger.
 A Symbol font may be used to insert Greek letters or special characters.
 Use at least one-half inch margins (top, bottom, left, and right) for all pages.

 Author’s names should be displayed using full first and last names.
-Presenting authors should be displayed with an underline.
-Please do not use asterisks or subscripts to designate authorship or affiliations.
+Present author name should be bolded and underlined.

 The abstract should clearly describe the nature of the research and be presented in such language as to be understood by both scientists and clinicians.
-The abstract should summarize the objectives of the research, the methodology employed, any important findings, and the significance of the results.
+The abstract should clearly identify the objectives of the research, the methodology employed, the results, and conclusions.